Bob Myers departing as Warriors president, GM after 4 NBA titles, 11 seasons

 Spurs coach Gregg Popovich in March credited good friend Kerr and Myers for their commitment to acquiring players who want to be team-first and not just focus on individual success.

+Myers spoke to the players and he heard from Durant — in Monaco — and will always cherish those relationships that aren’t always as friendly everywhere.
+Myers said watching and working with superstars Curry, Green, Klay Thompson and Durant, “I’d do that for free.”

-Myers was promoted to GM in 2012 and constructed the roster that won the 2015 championship for the franchise’s first title in 40 years.
+After becoming GM in 2012, Myers constructed the roster that won the 2015 championship for the franchise’s first title in 40 years.
+A father of three daughters, perhaps he will become a fan again, something he said is far easier than doing his job.

 AP NBA: https://apnews.com/hub/nba and https://twitter.com/AP_Sports